thejcpalma/palworld-dedicated-server-docker/docs/ENV_VARS.md

 Colors are represented in their decimal form.

-> [!NOTE]
->
-> Emojis in Discord Webhooks:
+Emojis in Discord Webhooks:
->
-> Discord webhooks support both default emojis and custom emojis.
+ - Discord webhooks support both default emojis and custom emojis.
->
-> Default emojis are available on all servers.
+ - Default emojis are available on all servers.
 You can use them directly in your messages.
->
-> Custom emojis are specific to the server they were added on.
+ - Custom emojis are specific to the server they were added on.
 To use a custom emoji in a webhook message, it must exist on the server that the webhook is linked to.
->
-> Remember to use the correct syntax for each type of emoji
+ - Remember to use the correct syntax for each type of emoji.
->
-> Use [this guide](https://docs.formie.pro/how-to-find-emoji-ids) to find the correct ID for the emoji you want to use.
+ - Use [this guide](https://docs.formie.pro/how-to-find-emoji-ids) to find the correct ID for the emoji you want to use.

-> [!NOTE]
->
-> Mentions in Discord Webhooks:
+Mentions in Discord Webhooks:
->
-> Discord webhooks support Mentions in the format `<@user_id>`.
+ - Discord webhooks support Mentions in the format `<@user_id>`.
->
-> Add it to any message (title or description) to mention a user in the message.
+ - Add it to any message (title or description) to mention a user in the message.
->
-> Use [this guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) to find the correct ID for the user.
+ - Use [this guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) to find the correct ID for the user.

 Below are the environment variables for each type of webhook message: